 Finnan all but vanished off the face of the earth after retiring, with Liverpool officials even failing to track him down for the ten-year anniversary of the win in Istanbul.
-Apparently he spent some time in Gambia leading irrigation projects, before moving to London and working in the property development industry.
+Apparently he spent some time in Gambia leading irrigation projects, before moving to London and working in the property development industry with his brother Sean.

-Carragher put in a heroic shift at the back during the final, and somehow managed to be the first player to reach Jerzy Dudek at the end of the shootout despite spending all of extra time battling cramp.
+Carragher put in a heroic shift at the back during the final, and somehow managed to be the first player to reach Jerzy Dudek at the end of the shootout despite spending the whole of extra-time battling cramp.